With a special clinical interest in shoulder surgery, Mr Toby Baring performs approximately 350 operative procedures each year.

 It’s also important to remember to ask for help when you need it.
 You’re likely to be only able to use one arm for some time, and you’ll struggle with everyday tasks.
 You will need to avoid moving your arm above your head or behind your back, so make sure you have someone with you to help.

 - If you’re suffering with shoulder pain, speak to your GP about a possible referral to a specialist.

 - If you don’t have a GP, you can make an appointment with one of our same day private GPs.

 - Our Physiotherapy Department is fully equipped and staffed by experts on hand to help you back to full shoulder mobility and function.

 - Our Orthopaedic Surgery Department is a world famous centre of excellence for all orthopaedic surgeries including shoulder surgery.
-To enquire about shoulder surgery, make an appointment to see one of our experts.
+To enquire about shoulder surgery, contact us to make an appointment to see one of our experts.